bluefria/bluefria/README.md

 # bluefria
-to get optimised my POSIX shell scripts from legends of the world around
+to get my POSIX shell scripts optimised by legends from the world around